Innings Limit (Youth)

 - Pitch Count LimitA pitch count limit is a maximum number of pitches a player is allowed to throw in a single game or appearance, set by league rules based on age, and typically paired with required rest days before pitching again.

-- Arm Care RoutineAn arm care routine is a set of general warmup, mobility, and strengthening exercises a throwing athlete performs regularly — typically before and after throwing — as part of a general, ongoing throwing-health practice.
+- Arm Care RoutineAn arm care routine is a set of general warmup, mobility, and strengthening exercises a throwing athlete performs regularly.
+This means typically before and after throwing.
+This means as part of a general, ongoing throwing-health practice.

-- Player Development PlanA player development plan is a written, individualized outline of a player's current skill level, specific priorities to work on, and a timeline or checkpoints for reassessing progress, rather than an unstructured, generic practice routine.
+- Player Development PlanA player development plan is a written, individualized outline of a player's current skill level, specific priorities to work on.
+A timeline or checkpoints for reassessing progress, rather than an unstructured, generic practice routine.

 - Long Toss ProgramA long toss program is a structured throwing routine in which a player gradually increases throwing distance well beyond normal game distances, then works back down, used to build arm strength and as part of an overall arm-conditioning routine.